• Recipes

 Author: Lori Rasmussen, My Quiet Kitchen

-Easy vegan noodles made with ginger, garlic, and tahini.
-Perfect for busy weeknights or anytime you want simple vegan comfort food.
+These vegan sesame noodles are ready in 30 minutes and feature a quick and flavorful sauce.
+Perfect for busy weeknights or anytime you're craving easy comfort food!
 Double the recipe if serving more than 2 or 3 people.
-Leftovers taste great, too!
 Gluten-free and easily made oil-free and nut-free.

 Servings: 3 servings